 About RECETOX

-Founded in 1983 RECETOX is an independent department of Masaryk University’s Faculty of Science.
-We are engaged in research and education in the fields of environmental and health.
-Our main activities comprise of monitoring toxic compounds in the environment, various products and human tissues, and evaluating the risks they pose, as well as their associated toxicological and ecotoxicological health effects; developing new sampling and analytical methods; developing new chemical tools and methodologies, biotechnologies and software tools.
-We are equipt to rapidly respond to new challenges concerning environmental contamination monitoring and exposure of the population to toxic compounds and their mixtures, and propose preventive and legislative measures, and offer appropriate interventions for chemicals management.
+Founded in 1983, RECETOX is an independent department of the Faculty of Science at Masaryk University.
+We are dedicated to research and education in the fields of environmental science and public health.
+Our core activities include monitoring toxic compounds in the environment, consumer products, and human tissues; assessing the risks they pose and their toxicological and ecotoxicological effects; and developing innovative sampling and analytical methods, chemical tools and methodologies, biotechnologies, and software solutions.

-We work closely with various industrial partners to safeguard human health and ecosystems from the effects of toxic compounds,.
-Furthermore, through hosting of the National Center for Toxic Compounds, and the Stockholm Convention Regional Center (SCRC) for capacity building and transfer of technology, we support countries in Europe and Africa, as well as international institutions in the region.
+To protect human health and ecosystems from the effects of toxic compounds, we collaborate with a wide range of industrial partners.
+Through our role as host of the National Centre for Toxic Compounds and the Stockholm Convention Regional Centre (SCRC) for capacity building and technology transfer, and in our capacity of the WHO collaborating centre for Chemical Exposure and Risks we support countries across Europe and Africa, as well as international institutions in the region and globally (UNEP, WHO).

-RECETOX’s Research Infrastructure, is a centralized facility for the implementation of interdisciplinary research projects, and is divided into individual core facilities that analyze a wide range of anthropogenic natural substances and toxins in environmental or biological matrices, conduct long-term environmental and population studies, and develop sophisticated software tools for management, analysis, interpretation, and visualization of data.
+The RECETOX Research Infrastructure is a centralized facility for conducting interdisciplinary research projects.
+Its core units analyze a broad spectrum of anthropogenic and natural substances and toxins in environmental and biological matrices, carry out long-term environmental and population studies, and develop advanced software tools for data management, analysis, interpretation, and visualization.

-RECETOX provides multidisciplinary education in bachelor's, master's, and doctoral degree programs in the fields of environmental health, mathematical biology, and biomedicine.
+RECETOX offers multidisciplinary education through bachelor's, master's, and doctoral programs in environmental health, mathematical biology, and biomedicine.

 RECETOX in numbers